Yoga Practice for Kidney Qi

 Western Anatomy for the Kidneys

-The Kidneys exist physically in the body at the lower back just behind the lower ribs.
+The kidneys are located in the lower back, just behind the lower ribs.
 Physically, they filter the blood and regulate the fluids.
 The Bladder stores and eliminates urine.

 Energetic Anatomy for the Kidneys

 In Chinese Medicine, the Kidneys are responsible for birth, growth, reproduction and development.
-The Kidneys also maintain a balance of fluids in the body.
-They send turbid liquids down for elimination and they recycle clear fluids.
+The Kidneys also maintain fluid balance in the body.
+They send turbid liquids down for elimination, and they recycle clear fluids.
 In addition, they assist the Lungs during inhalation by holding the Lung Qi down.

 DEPLETE THE KIDNEYS: